Sculptures Inspired by The Hunchback of Notre Dame

 This is a statue of Gina Lollobrigida as Esmeralda.
 Gina Lollobrigida played Esmeralda in the 1956 French film adaptation called Notre Dame de Paris.

-This staue is in Pietrasanta Natale, Italy.
+This statue is in Pietrasanta Natale, Italy.
 It has some gold elements.
-It fearures her in mid dance with flowing skirt and Djali standing on two legs. the motion is this sculpture is really stunning.
-Every aspect of the statue is so expressive, the arms and the skirt in particular are very expressive.
+It features her in mid dance with flowing skirt and Djali standing on two legs.
+The motion in this sculpture is really stunning.
+Every aspect of the statue is so expressive from the arms and the movement in the skirt

 It really captures Gina Lollobrigida's portrayal as Esmeralda perfectly in that she is free-spirited and daring.